cfrg/draft-irtf-cfrg-frost/draft-irtf-cfrg-frost.md

 ## FROST(Ed25519, SHA-512)

-This ciphersuite uses edwards25519 for the Group and SHA-512 for the Hash function `H` meant to produce signatures indistinguishable from Ed25519 as specified in {{!RFC8032}}.
+This ciphersuite uses edwards25519 for the Group and SHA-512 for the Hash function `H` meant to produce Ed25519-compliant signatures as specified in {{!RFC8032}}.
 The value of the contextString parameter is "FROST-ED25519-SHA512-v11".

 - Group: edwards25519 {{!RFC8032}}